jasb3110/Radiocarbon-reservoir/README.md

 |:--:|
 |*Figure 2.
 Concentration ellipses for the categories of period time.
 CWP:Current warming period (black), LH:Late Holocene (red), MH:Mid Holocene (green), EH:Early Holocene (blue)*|

-According to periods, It could be no evidence of a temporal effect on the MRA during Holocene except to CWP [(fig. 2)](#Clusters-of-mra-for-period-time).
+According to periods, It could be no evidence of a temporal effect on the MRA during the Holocene except for CWP.
+Therefore, I noticed a small difference between the periods.[(fig. 2)](#Clusters-of-mra-for-period-time).

 ### Latitudinal distribution of MRA
 Some past works showed the difference in latitudinal of MRA off Peru & Chile.
 However, it did not validate a criterion for dividing in boxes before estimating MRA.

 Therefore, I use GAM to find out about the spacial & temporal effect on MRA off Peru & Chile.
-I built a simple GAM regarding effects of individual variables and its  interactions. this model is adjusted  Tweedie distribution with function link logarithm.
+I built a simple GAM regarding the effects of individual variables and its interactions (Wood, 2017). this model has adjusted Tweedie distribution with the logarithm link function.

-GAM( $\Delta$ R~s(Latitude, Longitude)+s(Calibrated age)+s(uncertainly calibrated age)+s(Calibrated age, uncertainly calibrated age)).
+GAM(MRA~s(Latitude, Longitude)+s(Calibrated age)+s(uncertainly calibrated age)+s(Calibrated age, uncertainly calibrated age)).

-R-squared is 0.82
-R-squared adjust is 0.84
+According to output of GAM, this model has R-squared is 0.82 and R-squared adjust is 0.84

 |[![Figure 3.](GAM%20radiocarbon%20heat%20map.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/5c906b5d15b85dd72416e0abd3e72d53126c9b7b/GAM%20radiocarbon%20heat%20map.png)|